This article applies to: Platinum VoiceMaster Pro

 Turning on the device

-This is normal and you will find that any class A preamp does this (unless there is a relay circuit to delay the switching of the output - normally found in active speakers).
+This is normal, and any class A preamp does this (unless there is a relay circuit to delay the switching of the output - normally found in active speakers).

-The noise is caused by all of the components suddenly being charged by a DC so there is no way to prevent it other than not turning the unit on.
+The noise is caused by all the components suddenly being charged by a DC, so there is no way to prevent it other than not turning the unit on.

 Turning on phantom power (48V)